robofoo/dyblog/source/_posts/2012-06-08-ruby-productivity-ping-range-of-urls.markdown

 literal.
 But it's easy enough to get around that by wrapping the command with `#{}`

-We also want to loop through and run each command:
+We also want to loop through and run each command.
+Here's how to do both:

 ``` ruby
 commands.each do |command|